Future Tech of Worlds Apart

 The ad read, "Your next adventure is on the Horizon" and showed jaw-dropping views of the Horizon Spacestation in Earth orbit.
 It's the ultimate vacation destination.
 30 decks offering shopping, gambling and experiences all in the magic of microgravity.
 Visit the ISS museum, go on a space walk and see a show unlike any on Earth in the microgravity theater.
 Sleep in your capsule hotel room and consider extending your holiday with an optional lunar base tour.
 Moon dune buggy rentals are rated 4.9 stars out of 5.

 Welcome Aboard the Orion

 Commercial service to Mars is provided by MarsX on one of their magplas-powered spaceships.
-The magplas booster was pivotal in colonizing the moon, shortening the journey from 6 months to 45 days.
+The magplas booster was pivotal in colonizing the Mars, shortening the journey from 6 months to 45 days.
 The Orion is one of six MarsX spaceships.
 On board are small, but luxurious personal cabins, smartglass enclosed dining rooms and an observation deck.
 The headline amenity is the Gravity Lounge featuring smartglass immersive viewing, a well-stocked auto-bar, comfy seating and most importantly after a few weeks in space, the gravity shower.